CodeCraftsmanSandeep/devOps/README.md

 - DevOps Loop: Plan --> Build --> CI/CD --> Monitor and Alert --> Operate --> Continuous feedback --> Plan
 - DevOps address the issue of conflicting goals betweeen development and operations teams by merging both teams into one DevOps team with shared goals of speed and stability.
 - DevOps goals:
   - Decrease developement cycle time.
-Which thereby decreases the time to take ideas to market.
+Which thereby decreases the time to take ideas to market (**Time to market**).
+Which increases the frequency of software releases.
-  - Efficiency (by collaboration of developers and operations team).
+  - Improving **Efficiency** (by collaboration of developers and operations team).
+Continuous testing in DevOps culture help developers identify and resolve errors immediately, enhancing efficiency.
   - Improving the quality of software by continuous monitoring, CI and CD.
+Continuous integration and devilery help in maintain the quality of software by ensuring changes are functional and secure.
-  - Improve security (Which is DevSecOps) by involving security team.
+  - Improve security (which is known as DevSecOps) by involving security team.
+    - Integration of security team into the DevOps process results in incorporating security from the beginning, enhancing the security of the software developed.
+  - Being **resilient** during failures.
+DevOps aim to handle failures within the software development process by enabiling quick recovery from failures, potentially through automated methods like reverting to previous code versions.

+#### Agile methodology in DevOps
+-

 ## Table of contents